"Thee is Welcome Here"

 Built in the center of Old Jamestown, near the intersection of what were then known as Federal and Union Streets, Richard Mendenhall’s house served as a gathering place for residents and a stopover for travelers.
 This home exemplifies the community of Quaker tradespeople and farmers who actively opposed slavery, promoted education for all, and labored to create a life of peace and simplicity during troubled times.

-The complex, with its 1811 house and fine old bank barn, cluster of outbuildings, and a tanning
+binary trade investment The complex, with its 1811 house and fine old bank barn, cluster of outbuildings, and a tanning

 table where Richard Mendenhall carried on his tanner's trade, is on the